 - Should this be inappropriate, or the matter remain unresolved, you are encouraged to contact the college General Manager on 8397 9500, who will consider the matter and attempt to arrange a meeting between parties with the aim of mediating and establishing a resolution

-- Should the matter still remain unresolved you have the right and are encouraged to contact the Training Advocate, ASQA or your Apprenticeship Network Provider (if applicable) (see pages 16,17 in the student handbook)
+- Should the matter still remain unresolved you have the right and are encouraged to contact the South Australian Skills Commission, ASQA or your Apprenticeship Network Provider (if applicable) (see pages 16,17 in the student handbook)

 - Complaints and appeals will be recorded and outcomes and reasons for the decision will also be provided in writing.